 concentrations, pathogen reduction, and disease-carrying animals such as rodents

 and vermin.
 These standards are permissive compared with those of other

 Nevertheless, there is growing controversy about the safety of sludge-based

 fertilizer.
-In the U.S., the National Food Processors’ Association says it “does
+As long ago as the late 1990s, in the U.S., the National Food Processors’ Association said it “does

 shun the process.
-Heinz and Del Monte both say none of their products are grown
+Heinz and Del Monte both said that none of their products are grown

 One of the reasons for the concern is confusion about the presence of heavy